 For start, add 1 cup water and 3 cups baking soda.
 Then mix into a paste that works great for cleaning tile and grout.
 Use a toothbrush to scrub the paste into grout.

 Fill a water spray bottle with half water and half vinegar.

 Add 4 or 5 drops of lemon and eucalyptus essential oil.
 Lemon and eucalyptus essential oils are naturally antiviral, antibacterial and anti-fungal.
 It leaves the walls, benches, floors and surfaces smelling great.
 And, vinegar of course is great for zapping germs and bacteria.

 Wood Floor Cleaning Solution

 Combine in a 20 oz. spray bottle.
 Spray, mop as usual, and quickly buff dry to protect your floors.
 Your floors will be glossy and clean!

-Mix together ½ cup olive oil to ¼ cup lemon juice.
-I like to add a couple of drops of lavender oil to this mix – smells amazing!
-Rub in a small amount to the wood surface and then wipe clean with a soft dry cloth.
+Mix together 1/2 cup olive oil to 1/2 cup lemon juice.
+I like to add a couple of drops of lavender oil to this mix.
+Why?
+Because it smells amazing!
+Rub in a small amount to the wood surface.
+Finally and then wipe clean with a soft dry cloth.
 Lovely shine with a hint of lavender!

-Pour a ½ box of baking soda followed by 1 cup of vinegar, then chase with a tea kettle full of boiling water.
-Take care to protect your eyes as the solution will bubble and foam and might spit.
+Pour a 1/2 box of baking soda followed by 1 cup of vinegar.
+Then chase with a tea kettle full of most importantly boiling water.
+Finally, please take care to protect your eyes as the solution will bubble and foam and might spit.